openSUSE/news-o-o/_posts/2010-09-18-opensuse-weekly-news-issue-141-is-out.markdown

 ####  [Carlos Ribeiro: The openSUSE ambassadors were present at VOLDAY](http://softwarelivre.org/usesuse/blog/the-opensuse-ambassadors-were-present-at-volday)

-"The first VOLDAY helded in SÃ£o Paulo is over ...
+"The first VOLDAY helded in São Paulo is over ...
 But ...
 For sure I can say that was another success for Brazilians Linux communities, sponsors, and everyone involved, had an excellent level of talks and the presence of ambassadors openSUSE was secured by two presentations and distribution of some openSUSE dual-layer DVDs, which surprised everyone because one side has the facility for 32-bit machines and 64-bit in other side. (...)"

 ####  [Bruno Friedmann: frOsCamp day I](http://lizards.opensuse.org/2010/09/17/froscamp-day-i/)

-"So our little team found itâ€™s way to ZÃ¼rich yesterday.
+"So our little team found it’s way to Zürich yesterday.
 Every body is here this morning.
 More content will be coming, but I offer you an exclusive look & preview right now !"

 ###  openSUSE in $COUNTRY